peternixon/MG-EV-OBD-PID/README.md

 The Torque wiki has more details at https://torquebhp.fandom.com/wiki/How_to_add_extended_PIDs

-If you wish, you can also use my sample dashbard by extracting the "dashboards\MG ZS EV.dash" file into the ".torque\dashboards\" directory on your phone then inside the Torque app, go to realtime data and select the gear icon, then select "Layout Settings", then select "Import" and select "MG ZS EV.dash".
+If you wish, you can also use my sample dashboards by extracting the files from the "dashboards" directory into the ".torque\dashboards\" directory on your phone then inside the Torque app, go to realtime data and select the gear icon, then select "Layout Settings", then select "Import" and select "MG ZS EV - 1.dash" and repeat for "MG ZS EV - 2.dash".

 ## What hardware do I need?
 Any Bluetooth Diagnostic Scanner supported by Torque Pro connected to an android phone or tablet should be fine however testing is being done with an NX101 Pro with PIC18F25K80 Chip